Library Ready and FAQ

 - Communicating Changes

-Face masks must be worn in all areas of Wiggins Library, including stairwells and elevators, unless you have been fully vaccinated for COVID-19.
+Face masks must be worn in all areas of Wiggins Library, including stairwells and elevators.
 If you have a medical exemption to this rule, please be prepared to show your exclusion card to library staff if asked.

 Check the Library Hours page for detailed information on hours.